cs23m004/da6401_assignment2/README.md

 ## Author

-This project was developed by `cs23m004` from Indian Institute of Technology Madras.
+This project was developed by `cs23m004`